olajio/auxillary-projects/README.md

     sleep 2
     echo "Aborted";;
   y|Y)
+    echo "Do you want to delete users in the 'names.csv' file or you would like to enter the name of the user to delete?" echo ""
+    echo "Enter 'k' or 'K' to enter username from keyboard, enter 'f' or 'F' read usernames from file" read option
+    case $option in
+      k|K)
+        echo "Enter username to delete"
+        read username
+        if [ $(getent passwd $username) ]
+        then
+          userdel $username
+          if [ -e /home/$username ]
+          then
+            rm -rf /home/$username
+            echo "User: $username and all its files and folders successfully deleted" echo ""
+          else
+            echo "User $username has no default home directory" echo "User $username has been successfully removed" echo ""
+          fi
+        else
+          echo "User: $username does NOT exist"
+        fi;;
+      f|F)
         echo "Deleting users and their data..."
         sleep 2
         for name in $(cat names.csv)
         do
           if [ $(getent passwd $name) ]
           then
             userdel $name
             if [ -e /home/$name ]
             then
               rm -rf /home/$name
               echo "User: $name and all its files and folders successfully deleted" echo ""
             else
               echo "User $name has no default home directory" echo "User $name has been successfully removed" echo ""
             fi
           else
             echo "User: $name does NOT exist"
           fi
         done;;
+      *)
+        echo "Invalid response - Bye...";;
+    esac;;
+  *)
-  *) echo "Invalid response - Bye...";;
+    echo "Invalid response - Bye...";;
 esac
 ```
+### How the deleteuser.sh script works:
+- It asks if you want to offboard/delete a users in the names.csv file or if you want to manually enter the name of the user
+- It warns the user about potential data loss if they used the script to delete a user
+- It prompts user to either abort the user delete or select y or Y to proceed to delete user
+- It reads users to be deleted from the names.csv file
+- If the user exists, it will go ahead and delete the user and it’s default home folder, if it has a default home folder.
+If the user does NOT have a default home folder, it proceeds to just delete the use

-See the `deleteuser.sh` script in action:
+### See the `deleteuser.sh` script in action:
 Be aware that this script will remove the users and all of their data

 If you would like to back up the users' data before deleting them, PRESS 'a' or 'A' to abort now.
 To continue deleting the user and the data, please y or Y
 y
 ```
 Be aware that this script will remove the users and all of their data

 If you would like to back up the users' data before deleting them, PRESS 'a' or 'A' to abort now.
-To continue deleting the user and the data, please y or Y y
+To continue deleting the user and the data, PRESS y or Y y
+Do you want to delete users in the 'names.csv' file or you would like to enter the name of the user to delete?

+Enter 'k' or 'K' to enter username from keyboard, enter 'f' or 'F' read usernames from file f
 Deleting users and their data...
 User: olamide and all its files and folders successfully deleted

 User: olakunle and all its files and folders successfully deleted

 User: byron and all its files and folders successfully deleted

 User: sonaike and all its files and folders successfully deleted

 User: kehinde and all its files and folders successfully deleted

 User: adeyemi and all its files and folders successfully deleted

 User: akinlabi and all its files and folders successfully deleted

 User: chi and all its files and folders successfully deleted

 User: laniya and all its files and folders successfully deleted

 User: olu and all its files and folders successfully deleted

 User: kemi and all its files and folders successfully deleted

 User: fasesimi and all its files and folders successfully deleted

 User: davies and all its files and folders successfully deleted

 User: olajide and all its files and folders successfully deleted

 User: tim and all its files and folders successfully deleted

 User: ayo and all its files and folders successfully deleted

 User: abimbola and all its files and folders successfully deleted

 User: augustine and all its files and folders successfully deleted

 User: hannah and all its files and folders successfully deleted

 User: hadassah and all its files and folders successfully deleted

 ubuntu@ip-172-31-20-117:~/Shell$
 ```